restoring the coral reefs

 ABOUT US

-Established in 2016, we are a diverse team of biologists, divers and coral enthusiasts that drive to make change by restoring Indonesia’s degraded reef areas.
+We are a Bali-based non-profit established since 2016.
+We are a diverse team of biologists, divers and coral enthusiasts that are driving to make change by restoring Indonesia’s degraded reefs.
 By relying on our founder’s 25 years of coral farming experience, we have achieved great success rates in our coral restoration sites.

 We actively partner with local communities, hotels, resorts and dive shops to setup and deploy coral nurseries using our protocols.
 From these nurseries, we harvest donor coral to restore the surrounding reefs.

-Collectively with our partners, we have planted over 1 million corals.
-We offer tours for the public to learn about coral restoration and courses for people wanting more hands-on experience and stay to volunteer.
+Collectively with our partners, we have planted over 1 million corals across Indonesia.
+We offer experiences for the public to visit us to learn about coral restoration, and courses for people wanting more hands-on experience and stay to volunteer.

-Join us to witness our coral restoration efforts firsthand!
+Witness our coral restoration efforts firsthand!
 You’ll learn all about corals, their vital importance, and then snorkel one of our coral nurseries in Bali.
 To make a lasting impact, you’ll even get to plant your own coral fragment.
-All profits directly support our restoration program and the local communities dedicated to maintaining the restoration sites.
+All profits directly support our coral restoration efforts and community outreach programs across Indonesia.

 $ 80